1 Introduction

 - Your child experiences the world around in a very different way

-- Children with autism need support with their social communication and social interaction skills
+- Autistic children need support with their social communication and social interaction skills

 - They have a difficulty in processing all the information that their senses are taking in